Flank/flank-dashboard/metrics/firebase/docs/01_firestore_builds_aggregation_design.md

 ### Firestore security rules

-Once we have a new collections, we have to add security rules for them.
+Once we have new collections, we have to add security rules for them.

 First, the `builds_per_day` collection, everyone can read the content but no one has access to create, update or delete collection documents.